 A will is a simple document in which you, as the will maker, or “testator”, spell out who gets your assets at your death.
 However, a will only transfers property that you own in your name alone.
 Property owned jointly with someone else and assets like IRAs and life insurance policies, which have their own beneficiary provisions spelled out in the account documents, pass according to those provisions and don’t pass through the will.

-A simple will is relatively inexpensive to have drafted, but the price varies somewhat depending on the complexity of the planning and the size of the estate in question.
+A simple will is relatively inexpensive to have drafted, but the price varies somewhat depending on the complexity of the financial estate planning and the size of the estate in question.
 Because a will doesn’t become legally enforceable until your death, it has no true legal “power” while you’re alive.
 This is why you can change your will any time, and as many times, as you want to, assuming you have the mental capacity to do so.

 A properly executed will includes instructions for your personal representative, or “executor” to follow with regard to your wishes.
 This person is responsible for administering your estate, basically making sure the right property gets to the right place.
 Wills also commonly include provisions in which the testator designates a guardian for minor children under his/her care, or for others unable to fully care for themselves.
 Property may be passed to persons or other entities, including charities, which may help in minimizing estate taxes.
-A will helps the testator know that his wishes regarding his assets and the persons under his care are known and are more likely to be carried out, which should give the testator more peace of mind, one of the main benefits of estate planning in the first place.
+A will helps the testator know that his wishes regarding his assets and the persons under his care are known and are more likely to be carried out, which should give the testator more peace of mind, one of the main benefits of trust and estate planning in the first place.